 - No GRE requirement

-The primary mission of the M.A.
-Coaching Sport Performance is to prepare students for successful coaching careers at all levels of sporting competition including: youth, interscholastic, intercollegiate, Olympic, para-Olympic or professional.
+The primary mission of the M.A. in Coaching Sport Performance program is to prepare students for successful coaching careers at all levels of sporting competition including: youth, interscholastic, intercollegiate, Olympic, para-Olympic or professional.

 - Growth and development

 The curriculum contains 36 semester hours of course work in 11 three-credit-hour didactic courses and two credit hours for practicum experience that can be completed in 16 months.
 However, you have up to six years to complete the program. *Can be completed in 4 semesters dependent on summer enrollment and summer class availability.

 Flexibility of an online program